Comparison Overview

 NVIDIA company has faced a higher number of disclosed cyber incidents historically compared to Western Digital company.

-In the current year, NVIDIA company has reported more cyber incidents than Western Digital company.
+In the current year, NVIDIA company and Western Digital company have not reported any cyber incidents.

 Both NVIDIA company and Western Digital company have disclosed experiencing at least one data breach.